tau-OS/.github/SECURITY.md

 # Security Policy

-To report or disclose a potential security-related issue in a tauOS project, email the details to security@tauos.co.
+To report or disclose a potential security-related issue in a tauOS project, email the details to security@fyralabs.com.
 Please include, as much as possible:
 - Name of the project or repository affected
 - High level summary of the issue and its potential impact
 - Versions affected, if known